-Policy 67.1.34: Downtown Pedestrian Amenities
+Policy 6.1.3: Downtown Pedestrian Amenities

-Within two (2) years of the effective date of this policy adoption, Collier County, in coordination with the Immokalee CRA Community Redevelopment Agency, will evaluate the need for additional passive recreation and outdoor dining and entertainment opportunities along downtown streets, and, if warranted, adopt amendments and incentives to the Collier County LDC (Ordinance 04-41, as amended) to incentivize and encourage the development of these amenities, provided the free and safe movement of pedestrians is maintained.
+By [2 years of the date of adoption of the ordinance], Collier County, in coordination with the Immokalee CRA, will evaluate the need for additional passive recreation and outdoor dining and entertainment opportunities along downtown streets, and, if warranted, adopt amendments to the Collier County LDC (Ordinance 04-41, as amended) to incentivize and encourage the development of these amenities, provided the free and safe movement of pedestrians is maintained.

-Policy 76.1.45: Central Business District
+Policy 6.1.4: Central Business District

-Within two (2) years of adoption, the effective date of this policy Collier County, in coordination with the Immokalee CRA, will initiate a review of the Public Realm Plan and the Central Business District Form-Based Guidelines.
-Based on the review, Collier County will initiate amendments to the LDC (Ordinance 04-41, as amended), as necessary. to include a Central Business District in Immokalee to include the Public Realm Plan and the Central Business District Form Based Guidelines.
-The District will be depicted in the LDC and will encourage high-intensity, multi-story, and pedestrian-oriented commercial and mixed-use development.
+By [2 years of the date of adoption of the ordinance], Collier County, in coordination with the Immokalee CRA, will initiate a review of the Public Realm Plan and the Central Business District Form-Based Guidelines.
+Based on the review, Collier County will initiate amendments to the LDC (Ordinance 04-41, as amended), as necessary.

-Policy 76.1.56: Safe Neighborhood Initiatives
+Policy 6.1.5: Safe Neighborhood Initiatives

-Collier County will coordinate with local and state law enforcement, developers, and citizens to seek funding opportunities available under the Safe Neighborhood Act (SectionChapter 163, Part IV-501, F.S.) or other programs to improve safety within the Immokalee community and to provide for safe streets.
+Collier County will coordinate with local and state law enforcement, developers, and citizens to seek funding opportunities available under the Safe Neighborhood Act (Chapter 163, Part IV, F.S.) or other programs to improve safety within the Immokalee community and to provide for safe streets.
 This may include implementation of CPTED (crime prevention through environmental design) strategies, where such strategies are compatible with the community design objectives set forth herein.

-GOAL 78: TO COORDINATE AND PROVIDE FOR THE CONTINUAL EXCHANGE OF INFORMATION WITH THE SEMINOLE TRIBAL COUNCIL, COLLIER COUNTY SCHOOL BOARD, OTHER GOVERNMENTAL AGENCIES, UTILITY PROVIDERS, AND NON-PROFIT ORGANIZATIONS, THE SCHOOL BOARD, AND THE SEMINOLE TRIBAL COUNCIL THAT MAY BE AFFECTED BY THE IMMOKALEE AREA MASTER PLAN.
+GOAL 7: TO COORDINATE AND PROVIDE FOR THE CONTINUAL EXCHANGE OF INFORMATION AND COST SHARING WITH THE SEMINOLE TRIBAL COUNCIL, COLLIER COUNTY SCHOOL BOARD, OTHER GOVERNMENTAL AGENCIES, UTILITY PROVIDERS, AND NON-PROFIT ORGANIZATIONS.